Northern East West Freight Corridor: Route

-The plan calls for two main routes.
-Both routes start from east coast ports of North America such as Halifax Harbour, then across the Atlantic Ocean to the port of Narvik, from there by rail, often called the Eurasian Land Bridge, through Sweden to Finland and Russia.
-From Russia there are two routes: either via the Trans-Siberian Railway to Vostochny Port, or though Kazakhstan to Ürümqi in China.
-From Ürümqi the route goes to Lanzhou and possibly to the port city Lianyungang.
+The route begins at eastern ports of North America, such as Halifax Harbour.
+From there, ships travel across the Atlantic Ocean to the port of Narvik, and containers are transported, primarily by rail, to Sweden, Finland, and Russia, through a route often called the Eurasian Land Bridge.
+From Russia it splits into two routes: the Trans-Siberian Railway to Vostochny Port, or though Kazakhstan to Ürümqi.
+From Ürümqi, containers are transported to Lanzhou and occasionally to Lianyungang.

-The project was financed for a test run in 2006 through NEW Corridor AS, a company owned 65% by UIC and 35% by a Norwegian county, Nordland.
+History

-Current status
+The project was financed for a test run in 2006 through N.E.W Corridor AS, a company 65% owned by UIC and 35% owned by a Norwegian county, Nordland.

-As of 2020, there is no transshipment of containers between oceangoing ships and railway in Narvik.
-But the same year container transport of fish (eastbound) and mixed goods westbound between Narvik and Chongqing (China) started as an extension of the established rail connection between Helsinki (Finland) and Chongqing.
+As of 2020, no containers were transferred from ships to trains in Narvik.
+However, eastbound transport of fish and westbound transport of mixed goods between Narvik and Chongqing began in 2020.
+This was done via Helsinki, extending the established rail connection between Helsinki and Chongqing.

 Benefits

-Transportutvikling claims in their report that this corridor will be an important alternative to the traditional shipping route from China to the U.S.A.
-The main reasons given are:
+Transportutvikling, a Norwegian transport company, claimed in a 2011 report that the N.E.W corridor would be an important alternative to the traditional shipping route from China to the US, because: